vert-x3/vertx-eventbus-bridge-clients/README.md

  5) replyAddress: (String, optional) Address for replying to.

- See wiki for more informations.
+ See wiki for more information.

 example: